TheEagle-Benson/TheEagle-Benson/README.md

-- 👋 Hi, I’m @Benson-EagleCodes
+- 👋 Hi, I’m @TheEagle-Benson
 - 👀 I’m interested in technical stuffs
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on with others to learn more
-- 📫 How to reach me { WhatsApp: +233591511658, email: theeaglebenson}
+- 📫 How to reach me { WhatsApp: +233591511658, email: theeaglebenson@gmail.com}
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: very jovial